plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

   ngOnInit(): void {
 	  attachDirectiveActionsToElement(this.elementRef.nativeElement,
-	    new QuantitySelectorEventHandler(this.renderer, this),
+	    new QuantitySelectorValueChangeListener(this.renderer, this),
-	    new QuantitySelectorValidationPresentation(this.renderer));
+	    new QuantitySelectorErrorRenderer(this.renderer));
   }

   increment(): void {